AMSP-04/NETN-MRM/NETN-MRM.md

 Federation<-Federate:Update Attribute Values (NETN_Aggregate, Status=Active)

 -->
+Division of aggregate entities:

 1. If not reusing an existing object in the federation, then a single `NETN_Aggregate` object is registered in the federation.
 Otherwise, acquire modelling responsibilities of the `NETN_Aggregate` object to be reused as a representation for the divided holdings.
-9. The federate updates the `NETN_Aggregate` object with appropriate initial attribute values.
+2. The federate updates the `NETN_Aggregate` object with appropriate initial attribute values.
-10. The `SourceUnit` attribute of the `NETN_Aggregate` object is updated to reference the `SourceAggregateUnit`.
+3. The `SourceUnit` attribute of the `NETN_Aggregate` object is updated to reference the `SourceAggregateUnit`.
-11. The attribute `DividedUnitList` of the `SourceAggregateUnit` is updated to include a reference to the `NETN_Aggregate` object.
+4. The attribute `DividedUnitList` of the `SourceAggregateUnit` is updated to include a reference to the `NETN_Aggregate` object.
-12. The `SourceAggregateUnit` attributes are updated to reflect the reduction of holdings.
+5. The `SourceAggregateUnit` attributes are updated to reflect the reduction of holdings.
-13. The federate update the`Status` attribute of the `NETN_Aggregate` object to `Active`.
+6. The federate update the`Status` attribute of the `NETN_Aggregate` object to `Active`.

 ### Merge